Stijnantoine99/theorie/README.md

 * Rob Burger          - 11338059
 * Stijn van den Berg  - 11887648

-With current housing problem in the city of Amsterdam the local authorities decided to create a 3 new neighborhoods in the southern parts of Amsterdam.
-The local authorities still have to decide how many houses they want to build in three different neighborhoods.
-There are 3 different housevariants: 20 houses, 40 houses and 60 houses.
-The 3 neighborhoods are different in the distribution of the water.
+With current housing problem in the city of Amsterdam the local authorities decided to create 3 new neighbourhoods in the southern parts of Amsterdam.
+The local authorities still have to decide how many houses they want to build in three different neighbourhoods.
+There are 3 different housing variants: 20 houses, 40 houses and 60 houses.
+The 3 neighbourhoods are different in the distribution of the water.

-Every neighborhood is on an area of land with a depth of 180 meters and a width of 160 meters.
+Every neighbourhood is on an area of land with a depth of 180 meters and a width of 160 meters.
 In every one of the areas the water is distributed in a different way.
-In every neighborhood there are 3 different house types: single family homes, bungalows and maisons.
-The houses are always in the same proportions: 60% single family homes, 25% bungalows and 15% maisons.
-The houses have all different sizes: the single family homes 8x8 meter (width x depth),  bungalows 11x7 meter (width x depth) and maisons 12x10 meters (width x depth).
+In every neighborhood there are 3 different house types: single family houses, bungalows and maisons.
+The houses are always in the same proportions: 60% single family houses, 25% bungalows and 15% maisons.
+The houses all have different sizes: the single family houses 8x8 meter (width x depth),  bungalows 11x7 meter (width x depth) and maisons 12x10 meters (width x depth).

 All the houses have different prices and obligatory free space around.
-A single family house has a value of €285.000,- with that it needs 2 meters of obligatory free space.
-Every extra meter the price of the house increases with 3%.
+A single family house has a value of €285.000,- and needs 2 meters of obligatory free space.
+For every extra meter, the value of the house increases with 3%.
 A bungalow has a value of €399.000,- it is obligated to have at least 3 meters of free space around it.
-Every extra meter the price increases with 4%.
-The maison has a price of €610.000,- with that it needs 6 meters of obligatory space.
+For every extra meter, the value increases with 4%.
+The maison has a value of €610.000,- with that it needs 6 meters of obligatory space.
 Every extra meter the price of the house increases with 6%.
 The obligatory space of the houses need to be within the neighborhoods area but can cross the water.

 ### House table
 | House type/features 	| Size (width x dept) 	| Obligatory space in meters 	| Price in euro's 	| Price increasement 	|